 This curry salmon noodle bowl with mango is packed with fresh flavors!
-Drizzle with an Asian soy-lime dressing for even more of a kick!
+Drizzle with a soy-lime dressing for even more of a kick!

 We were thrilled to see our first group fill to capacity, so we ended up opening a few more spots.
 Of course it's exciting to see the program we put so much love and hard work into succeed, but it's even more exciting to know so many people are ready to give up dieting and embrace intuitive eating and self care instead.
 Reading their stories of what inspired them to join made my heart so incredibly full!
 We've already gotten great feedback on the starter kit and we can't wait to see how the rest of the program goes.
 If you're interested in joining our next group starting October 10th, sign up now or join our mailing list if you haven't already.

 Over the past 9 months or so working on the program, we frequently discussed what the take home message was.
 Although it's a six week program, we're trying to create a new mindset and lifestyle, something that takes longer than six weeks to completely solidify.
 So one of our challenges was figuring out how to give participants the skills they need to begin and continue this journey, knowing that there will be bumps and challenges along the way.
 In Joyful Eating, we put a lot of work into reinforcing the fact that intuitive eating is a learning process, not a diet that you're either on or off.
 One of the beauties of it is that you can't fail at intuitive eating!
 We also included entire lessons on self compassion and what to do after a perceived failure, so our joyful eaters know how to learn, move on and grow after hitting a bump in the road.

 With intuitive eating, you're never done learning.
 I consider myself a fairly intuitive eater at this point, but I still have learning moments!
 Like last Thursday, for example.